Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: The cell decomposition of the moduli space

-Let us assume that the string vertices $\mathcal{V}_{g,n}$ together with the Feynman diagrams constructed using the plumbing fixture of the surfaces belong to the string vertices provide a {\it single cover} of the compactified moduli space $\overline{\mathcal{M}}_{g,n}$ .
-It is possible to show that such string vertices satisfy the geometrical condition (\ref{bvmastercond}) \cite{Zwiebach:1992ie}.
+If we assume that the string vertices $\mathcal{V}_{g,n}$ together with the Feynman diagrams constructed by the plumbing fixture of the surfaces belong to the string vertices provide a {\it single cover} of the compactified moduli space $\overline{\mathcal{M}}_{g,n}$, then it is possible to show that $\mathcal{V}_{g,n}$ satisfy the geometrical condition (\ref{bvmastercond}) \cite{Zwiebach:1992ie}.
 We shall briefly sketch the idea behind this claim.
-Denote the region of the moduli space covered by the plumbing fixture of $I$ pairs of punctures on a set of surfaces belong to the various string vertices by $V_{g,n;I}$.
+Let us denote the region of the moduli space covered by the plumbing fixture of $I$ pairs of punctures on a set of surfaces belong to the various string vertices by $V_{g,n;I}$.
 Then the geometric equation (\ref{bvmastercond}) takes the following form

 where $\partial_p$ denotes the operation that take us to the boundary obtained by propagator collapse $(|t|=1)$.
 Since we assumed that the string vertices $\mathcal{V}_{g,n}$ together with the Feynman diagrams $V_{g,n;I},~I=1,\cdots,3g-3+n$ provide a {\it single cover} of the compactified moduli space $\overline{\mathcal{M}}_{g,n}$ , we have the identity